Probing Visual Concepts in Lightweight Vision-Language Models for Automated Driving: Results and Analysis

 \subsubsection{Orientation}

 Figure \ref{linear_probes_results} shows that the results for the visual concept of object orientation differ substantially from the previous cases.
 Specifically, for Orientation-1, there are no indications that the concept is explicitly and linearly encoded to a satisfactory degree at any stage of the architecture, as indicated by the low probe accuracy throughout the architecture.
-In contrast, when examining the region-pooled activations (Figure \ref{linear_probes_sp_results}), orientation appears to be implicitly encoded to some extent in the middle layers of the vision encoder for 5-meter samples, particularly for Ovis2.5.
+In contrast, when examining the region-pooled activations (Figure \ref{linear_probes_sp_results}), orientation appears to be implicitly encoded to some extent in the middle layers of the vision encoder for 5-meter samples, particularly for Ovis2.5 and Qwen3-VL.
 However, the performance of the linear probes degrades across the remaining layers of the architecture.
-Notably, this degradation begins in the final layers of the vision encoder.
-This observation suggests that, especially for spatial tasks, it may be beneficial to extract visual features from both the middle and final layers of the vision encoder rather than relying solely on the last layer, as also explored in \citep{kim2025rethinking}.

 For Orientation-2, the results are slightly better at short distances.
 In this case, the orientation of the bicycle appears to be explicitly encoded to some extent at shorter ranges.
-With respect to the region-pooled activations, we observe strong linear separability at short distances, except for InternVL3.5, indicating that the vision encoder captures sufficient information to infer the bicycle’s orientation.
+With respect to the region-pooled activations, we observe strong linear separability at short distances, especially for Ovis2.5 and Qwen3-VL, indicating that the vision encoder captures sufficient information to infer the bicycle’s orientation.
 However, at longer distances of 20 meters or more, the chance-corrected accuracy approaches zero, suggesting an absence of spatial structure capable of encoding orientation.
 The larger object size likely explains the more favourable results compared to Orientation-1.

+Overall, when considering the results in Figures \ref{linear_probes_results} and \ref{linear_probes_sp_results} together, we observe a different pattern from that seen in the spatial relationship tasks.
+In this case, the \gls{llm} appears unable to infer an object's orientation and subsequently encode it linearly in its activations, even when this information seems to be implicitly encoded by the vision encoder.
+This is evident, for example, in Ovis2.5 on samples at 5 m and 10 m, where we see high probe accuracy in the vision encoder layers in Figure \ref{linear_probes_sp_results} but low probe accuracy in the \gls{llm} layers in Figure \ref{linear_probes_results}.